- College Admission

 Jobs of Recent Graduates

-- Research Assistant, University of Nebraska Medical Center - Omaha NE
+- Clinical Research Associate, University of Nebraska Medical Center – Omaha, NE

-- Lab Manager, University of Nebraska-Lincoln - Lincoln NE
+- Lab Technician, University of Nebraska - Lincoln – Lincoln, NE

 - R&D Summer Intern, Estee Lauder Companies - Melville NY